abcucberkeley/cpp-zarr/README.md

 ### Prerequisites
 1. All necessary libraries are included for the Linux, Mac, and Windows versions.
+2. For Linux and Windows, a CPU with AVX/SSE support is required for the reader (Almost all modern CPUs should be compatible)

 ### Download and Install
 1. Download the latest release for your OS from here: https://github.com/abcucberkeley/cpp-zarr/releases